AfroZenPizza/EscapeVPN/README.md

 ## When could I?
 When running any captive VPN, after the connection has been established of course.
 ## Why would I?
 Because you can.
 Because you want to be able to watch Youtube or play games while connected to your work computer to multi-task.
 Couldn't say for sure.
 There may be moral or ehtical issues with this.

+## Usage
+Download .ps1, open powershell as Admin, run with .\EscapeVPN.ps1